harbourz/harbourz.github.io/index.md

 My research interests can be best summarized as the intersections of any two of the three fields: Computer Science, Operations Research, and Economics, which include but are not limited to the following:

 - Algorithmic Game Theory
-- Learning & Decision Making
+- Machine Learning & Decision Making
 - Online & Randomized Algorithm
 - Stochastic Modeling & Optimization